 A VPN will also protect you from hackers on public wifi networks.
-Normally, when you connect to a public wifi network then your data is at risk because other users on that network can observe or intercept some of the data that you send over the network.
+Normally, when you connect to a public wifi network then your data is at risk because other users on that network, like hackers, can observe or intercept some of the data that you send over the network.
 When your VPN is connected, your data will be encrypted so that even users on the same network as you won’t be able to access it.

 When you are trying to choose a VPN provider for Indonesia, at first you might be tempted to try a free VPN.
 But we strongly recommend against that because free VPNs often have poor security and can actually make you less safe.
 Instead, you should use a reputable paid VPN that provides a high level of security.